2023 Best Business Bachelor's Degree Schools in Minnesota

 Saint Mary’s University of Minnesota ranked #19 on this year’s list.

-The average tuition and fees at SMU MN is $39,410.
-In-state students do not receive a discount, however you may be able to reduce your price if you receive financial aid.
+SMU MN does not offer a discount to in-state students, so the average tuition and fees for all undergraduates is $39,410.
+This amount may be reduced if you receive financial aid.
 On average, bachelor’s degree students take out $29,703 in loans while pursuing their degree.

 Some students may be able to take online classes at SMU MN.
 In fact, around 66% of the undergraduate population registered for at least one online class in 2019-2020.

-Saint Cloud State University came in at #20 in this year’s edition of the ranking.
+Saint Cloud State University ranked #20 on this year’s list.

-If you don’t receive financial aid, you can expect a bill for $34,180 to cover tuition and fees at Northwestern.
-The school does not offer an in-state discount.
-By the time they get their bachelor’s degree, students from this school have racked up an average of $26,832 in student loans.
+By the time they get their bachelor’s degree, students from this school have racked up an average of $30,777 in student loans.

 Notes and References